ilcato/homebridge-fibaro-home-center/README.md

 <details>
 <summary><b>Get API response for device</b></summary>

 Open in browser: http://FIBARO-IP/api/devices/DEVICE-ID (replace FIBARO-IP with your Home Center IP and DEVICE-ID with device ID) and login.
+Device ID you can check in Fibaro panel or directly in HomeKit device information (serial number field).

 </details>